yuaziz/MinPy/README.md

 *REQUIRED*

-More details of these functions may be found on the [Wiki](https://en.wikipedia.org/wiki/Test_functions_for_optimization)
+More details of these functions may be found on the [Wiki: Test Functions](https://en.wikipedia.org/wiki/Test_functions_for_optimization)

 Allowed values: